EPW80/CPSC-351-Shell-Terminal-C/README.md

 # unix_shell project

-This project implements a simple shell command pipeline executor, which allows the execution of multiple commands chained by pipes and handles input/output redirections.
-The primary components include functions for parsing the command-line inputs, executing single commands, and managing pipelines of commands.
+This project implements a simple UNIX shell program that supports the execution of multiple commands chained by pipes (`|`) along with input/output redirection.
+The shell is capable of handling multiple pipes in a command, allowing users to create more complex command pipelines.
+It has been designed to mimic some functionalities of a traditional UNIX shell, providing a user-friendly way to interact with the system.

 ## Getting Started